 About Performance Sports

-DCU recognises that sport plays an integral part of the social and educational lives of the student community and is committed to providing high quality opportunities for students on all campuses.
-DCU is now one of the leading third level institutions in Ireland for sporting and academic excellence and is committed to enhancing the academic and sporting development of young sports men and women in Ireland, as well as making a positive impact on the future of Irish sport.
-DCU is committed to supporting dual careers for talented athletes who are in full time education through our performance sports programmes.
+DCU recognises that sport plays an integral part in the social and educational lives of the student community and is committed to providing high-quality opportunities for students on all campuses.
+DCU is now one of the leading third-level institutions in Ireland for sporting and academic excellence and is committed to enhancing the academic and sporting development of young sportsmen and women in Ireland, as well as making a positive impact on the future of Irish sport.
+DCU is committed to supporting dual careers for talented athletes who are in full-time education through our performance sports programmes.
 Performance Sports programmes offer opportunities for athletes to develop and excel in sport during their time at university.
 Performance Sports also provide opportunities for students to represent DCU in competitive sport at national intervarsity and/or European and World University level.
 DCU offers two Performance Sport Programmes:

 To apply for the Performance Sport CAO Points Concession and/or the Sport Scholarship programme applicants must complete an online application form Please note applications for 2021-2022 are now closed and late applications are not accepted.

 - Applications for programmes for the 2021-2022 academic year will open on the 1st of February 2021 and the closing date for receipt of applications is the 1st of May 2021 at 5.15 pm.

 - Applicants that apply for the CAO Points Concession programme must also make an application for a DCU programme of study through the CAO.
 Applicants should apply through the CAO by the normal closing date of 1st February or before the late closing date of 1st May and complete a DCU Performance Sport online application form.

-- Paper applicatons or late applications will not be accepted.
+- Paper applications or late applications will not be accepted.

 The key dates for CAO Points Concession and Sport Scholarships for the academic year 2021-2022 are